 Create Pods with

-PriorityClassName set to one of the added PriorityClasses.
+priorityClassName set to one of the added PriorityClasses.

 Of course you do not need to create the Pods directly; normally you would add

-PriorityClassName to the Pod template of a collection object like a Deployment.
+priorityClassName to the Pod template of a collection object like a Deployment.

-The following sections provide more information about these steps.
+Keep reading for more information about these steps.